legacysurvey/legacysurvey/pages/dr9/files.rst

 ``zpt``              float32    Median zero point for the entire image (median of all CCDs of the image), *e.g.* 25.0927.
 ``ccdraoff``         float32    Median astrometric offset for the CCD <GAIA-Legacy Survey> in arcsec.
 ``ccddecoff``        float32    Median astrometric offset for the CCD <GAIA-Legacy Survey> in arcsec.
-``ccdskycounts``     float32    Mean sky counts level per second per pixel (AVSKY divided by EXPTIME) in the CP-processed frames measured (with iterative rejection) for each CCD in the image section [500:1500,1500:2500].
+``ccdskycounts``     float32    Mean sky counts level per pixel (AVSKY divided by EXPTIME) in the CP-processed frames measured (with iterative rejection) for each CCD in the image section [500:1500,1500:2500].
 DECam exposure data is in electrons.
 Mosaic and 90prime are in electrons/sec.
 Sky counts are normalized to maintain a mean level from the original gain-corrected ADU.
-``ccdskysb``         float32    Sky surface brightness (in AB mag/arcsec2).
 ``ccdrarms``         float32    rms in astrometric offset for the CCD <Gaia-Legacy Survey> in arcsec.
 ``ccddecrms``        float32    rms in astrometric offset for the CCD <Gaia-Legacy Survey> in arcsec.
 ``ccdphrms``         float32    Photometric rms for the CCD (in mag).